mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   The messenger, Thimlu is delivering a note from a local observatory that has found evidence of a peculiar sunspot that doesn't move and is growing.

   He doesn't know what's in the message.
-Only that there has been an ongoing correspondence between Mel and observer Shib, and that this message was urgent.
+Only that there has been an ongoing correspondence between Melna and observer Shib, and that this message was urgent.

   They proceed back to the messenger office to send the message via tele-line and her assistant takes the call and promises to deliver the urgent message.
-The message itself is cryptic and neither Thimlu nor Lif can understand it.
+The message itself is cryptic and neither Thimlu nor Liffa can understand it.

-  Lif decides to go to the city (about 100km - 5 clicks away) to find out more.
+  Liffa decides to go to the city (about 100km - 5 clicks away) to find out more.
 Once she gets there, she is stopped and told to wait as the meeting is already underway.
-Lif uses her agility and stealth to snoop on the meeting after Mel has delivered her news.
+Liffa uses her agility and stealth to snoop on the meeting after Melna has delivered her news.
 The meeting is still tough to understand as there is heated argument and debate about what to do.
 The chapter ends on a pivotal reveal of the plot driver

 -->

 "Ara?
-Why would Mel need to know about that?"
+Why would Melna need to know about that?"

 "The observers on Falni Peak are doing some study about the stellar surface and they said they've found something big and need to tell the senate right away"